elight/fdd/slides.md

     end

     # Unforunately have to override Resque::Worker's +run_hook+ method to call hook on
-    # APN::QueueManager rather on Resque directly.
+    # ... (elided to protect the innocent) rather on Resque directly.
 Any suggestions on
     # how to make this more flexible are more than welcome.

     def run_hook(name, *args)